Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 ### 1.1 Creating a New White‑Label Merchant

-To onboard a new merchant, a white‑label account must be created from the Paysecure admin panel.
+To onboard a new merchant, a white‑label account must be created from the <CompanyName/> admin panel.
 Click on the **Add Role** button and provide the email address of the primary contact for the account.
 Select the **Role** of the user from the drop-down menu and click **Add Role** to create the account.

 ![Description](/img/Screenshot_2025-02-27_at_4.34.38_PM.png)